 Can I use combos everywhere in NYC?

 Combos are common at doors and decision points.
-Ensure the legend meets NYC specifications and heads achieve required egress illumination.
+Ensure the legend meets NYC building code exit signs expectations and heads reach required egress levels.

 Do combos replace separate emergency lights?

-Sometimes—if head output and aiming cover the path.
-In wide spaces or high ceilings you may still need supplemental fixtures.
+Sometimes—if head output/aiming cover the path.
+In wide spaces or high ceilings, add supplemental fixtures to maintain continuous visibility.

 Are recessed or architectural combos an option?